KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/form.md

 ### Error handling

-- Individual inputs must have programmatically described errors read by the screen reader on focus.
+- Individual inputs must have [programmatically described errors](https://www.magentaa11y.com/checklist-web/hint-help-error/) read by the screen reader on focus.
-- For long forms, list all errors in an alert with links back to each invalid input on submission attempts.
+- For long forms, list all errors in an [alert](https://www.magentaa11y.com/checklist-web/alert/) with links back to each invalid input on submission attempts.

+## UX guidance

-### Field width affordance
+### Affordance: field width indicates the expected input

-- Inputs should visually reflect the expected data length.
+Form field width should afford the user space to enter the characters that will be required.
+Do not arbitrarily limit the width of names, usernames, passwords or emails.

+Practical Examples
-    - Middle initial: 1 character
+  - Middle initial should be wide enough to accommodate 1 character
-    - State abbreviation: 2 characters
+  - State abbreviations should be wide enough to accommodate 2 characters
-    - Zip code: 5 characters
+  - Zip code must be wide enough to accommodate 5 characters
-    - PIN: depends on expected digits
+  - Pin numbers reflect the number of digits expected

-### Layout: Stack inputs vertically
+### Why we stack inputs

-Avoid multiple columns:
-- Vertical scrolling is more accessible and expected.
-- Screen magnifiers make it difficult to find right-column fields.
-- Submit buttons should not be placed in sidebars only.
+Do not put forms in multiple columns.
+- People are accustomed to scrolling vertically.
+There is no advantage to making the page take up less vertical space.
+- People with low vision may be using a zoom tool, enlarging the view of their screen and thus only seeing a portion of the form.
+If there is a column on the right side, it will be difficult to discover the fields.
+- Do not place submit buttons in a sidebar unless there is also a submit button at the bottom of the form

-### Use autocomplete
+### Why we use autocomplete
+- Utilizing [autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/autocomplete) allows users automated assistance in filling out form field values.

-- Enables quicker completion for all users.
+- Autocomplete is helpful for all customers leading to a speedier conversion
-- Especially useful for people with motor disabilities.
+- For those with motor disabilities, it eliminates the need to laboriously enter information

 ## Code examples